cgerson/presidential-haikus/README.md

 This is an interactive web app to explore to explore presidential Inaugural Addresses and State of the Union speeches, from George Washington to Barack Obama.
+Natural Language Processing was performed on every speech to extract probability distributions of words and phrases used by each president over time.
 The documents were acquired from the <a href = "http://www.presidency.ucsb.edu/" target="_blank">American Presidency Project's online archive</a>.

-Find the official app at http://presidentialspeeches.herokuapp.com/
+Find the live app at <a href = "http://presidentialspeeches.herokuapp.com/" target="_blank">presidentialspeeches.herokuapp.com</a>.